Making Shiny Apps Awesome

 A week before Christmas our CTO, Marek Rogala gave a speech about ways to make Shiny apps do much more than usual during R enthusiasts meeting in Warsaw.
-In case you have missed this event we have published his presentation online:
+In case you have missed this event, we are brining you the gist.

 We often use R and Shiny to create interactive web apps for both internal and commercial projects.
 What makes those technologies so wonderful is the fact that they allow for easy prototyping of almost any data science problem.
 There are numerous examples of how Shiny can be used to make an interactive web app, so it’s pretty easy to find inspiration on how to build one by yourself.
 However, in our day-to-day work we are constantly challenged to do more that is currently possible in Shiny by default.
 Fortunately, both R and Shiny are highly extendable and Marek spoke about specific problems we were facing in past projects and what R packages we had created to solve them.

 The first problem was… creating a smooth user experience and good looking interface.